 Allow to reconstitute closed for 60 minutes by permanent gentle agitation with a rotator until complete solution is obtained.

-Pour the working solution of PTR/PTB carefully into the empty bottle (PT2; white cap).
+Pour the working solution of ATSHR PTR/PTB from both bottles (8.0 mL in total) carefully into the empty bottle (ATSHR PT2; white cap).
 Avoid foam formation!